Jaykul/GitOps-Principles/slides.md

 - Separate approval processes
 - Different team ownership

 <!--
-This may seem counter-intuitive, since I've been telling you to use the same systems for both, but the lifecycle for changes are different in these different repositories.
+The goal in GitOps is continuous deployment, but we still need to version ... everything.

+I'm not a big fan of mono-repos in general, but for GitOps we have a few special reasons for separating our infrastructure, apps, and configuration repositories.

-- You don’t want a configuration change (like scaling a deployment from three to four nodes) to trigger a CI/CD ebuild and test of your application
+- The primary reason is to keep the versioning separate, and avoid triggering CI/CD pipelines for config or infrastructure changes.
+You don’t want a configuration change (like scaling a deployment from three to four nodes) to trigger a CI/CD rebuild and test of your application (not to mention creating containers, etc).
-- You especially don't want to generate new versions of your application/container for every config change
-- You don't want to hold up CI/CD builds with change management approvals
+- You also don't want to hold up CI/CD builds with the change management approvals you might need for infrastructure changes
-- You may have different teams responsible for infrastructure and application code
+- You may have different teams responsible for infrastructure and application code or configuration, and different code-review or approval processes.

+You could, hypothetically, put a bunch of path filters on your triggers and validation rules, etc., but that adds unnecessary complications and potential for error.

 -->